keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/evaluationdefinition.md

-    * **evaluationTarget** -- Desired value of the query, expressed as an arithmatic formula, usually less than (`<`) or greater than (`>`)
+    * **evaluationTarget** -- Desired value of the query, expressed as an arithmatic formula, usually less than (`<`) or greater than (`>`) This is used to define success or failure criteria for the referenced `KeptnMetric` in order to pass or fail the pre- and post-evaluation stages

 ## Usage